dportik/dadi_pipeline/Three_Population_Pipeline/README.md

 ## General Overview:

-There are many 3D models available that can be applied to your data set.
-The commands for using all of the available models are in the `dadi_Run_3D_Set.py` script, and these can be modified to only analyze a subset of the models.
+There are a variety of 3D models available that can be applied to your data set.
+The commands for using all of the available models are in the `dadi_Run_3D_Set.py` script, and these can be modified to only analyze a subset of the models. **In general, you should NOT try to run all of these models.
+Some models were created for specific projects and only make sense in particular biological contexts.
+Look at the available models in [Models_3D.pdf](https://github.com/dportik/dadi_pipeline/blob/master/Three_Population_Pipeline/Models_3D.pdf) and decide which ones make sense for your project and for your system.**

 The optimization routine runs a user-defined number of rounds, each with a user-defined or default number of replicates.
 The starting parameters are initially random, but after each round is complete the parameters of the best scoring replicate from that round are used to generate perturbed starting parameters for the replicates of the subsequent round.
 The arguments controlling steps of the optimization algorithm (maxiter) and perturbation of starting parameters (fold) can be supplied by the user for more control across rounds.
 The user can also supply their own set of initial parameters, or set custom bounds on the parameters (upper_bound and lower_bound) to meet specific model needs.
 Because this script will generate many output files for all the models included to analyze, the `Summarize_Outputs.py` script can be used to find the best scoring replicate from each model, which will be written to a summary output file.

 To use this workflow, you'll need a SNPs input text file to create the 3D joint site frequency spectrum object.
 Check the dadi website for instructions on the basic format for this file.
 This pipeline is written to create folded spectra (lacking outgroup information to polarize SNPs), but can easily be modified to created unfolded spectrum objects (see Caveats section).